-“This is not a bunch of people at a closed-door meeting,” Rubin emphasized.
+“This is not a bunch of people at a closed door meeting,” Rubin emphasised.
 He acknowledged that while in-person, face-to-face conversation is the most effective way to share information, it’s not always practicable.
 But organizers are trying to remove as many barriers to participation and inclusion as possible.

 Proposals for presentations can be submitted until September 12, 2015.
 The committee encourages prospective participants to post a paper, simulation results and source code or “whatever other type of research material” they have.
 However, they point out that publishing a paper is not required, provided there is an adequate presentation plan and summary.
 Their main goal is to ensure that all good ideas are given consideration.